Governance

 Benjamin Warner, Secretary

-Department of Geography and Environmental Sciences
+Department of Geography and Environmental Sciences (College of Arts and Sciences)

-Margaret Jackson, Representative
+Margaret Jackson, Member at Large

-Department of Art and Art History
+Department of Art and Art History (College of Fine Arts)

-Department of Management
+Department of Management (Anderson School of Management)

 Francisco Soto Mas, Representative